AbdessamedSed/showcase-me/README.md

 # Showcase Me

-A curated collection of my projects demonstrating expertise in **Machine Learning, Artificial Intelligence, Data Visualization, and Full-Stack Development**.
+A curated collection of my projects demonstrating expertise in **Research, Problem solving, Critical Thinking, Artificial Intelligence, Data Visualization, Security and Full-Stack Development**.
 Each project showcases my ability to create **clean, efficient, and user-friendly solutions**.
 Feel free to explore my work and connect for **collaboration or inquiries**.

 ---